ibexa/documentation-developer/docs/guide/site_factory.md

             thumbnail: /assets/ezplatform/build/images/example-2-icon.png
 ```

+You can check the results of your work in the Back Office by going to the **Site** tab.
+There, you should be able to add a new site and choose a design for it.

 ### Define domains

 To be able to see your site online you need to define a domain for it.